Pallet Racking Height

 aisle size diagram

-Door Sizes.
+Door Sizes

-Roof Heights.
+Roof Heights

-The other factor that must be considered in choosing the height of the top beam, the building itself.
-There must be a clearance beneath the roof, the roof truss, or any obstruction such as steam pipes, lights etc, and the top of the pallet load.
-This clearance is not only required in the racks but also in the full width of the gangway.
-Clearance required is shown in column B in fig.2 (above).
-Errors are frequently made here – the following sketch shows what can happen.
+The other factor that must be considered in choosing the height of the top beam, is the building itself.
+There must be a clearance beneath the roof, the roof truss, or any obstruction such as steam pipes, lights, and the top of the pallet load.

 Pallets shown where clear access exists